genedan/TmVal/docs/usage/growth/compound.rst

 ========================

 .. meta::
-   :keywords: compound interest, interest rate, python, package
+   :keywords: compound interest, interest rate, actuarial, python, package

 :term:`Compound interest<compound interest>` is a pattern of money growth in which the value of money increases at a geometric rate: